-Laptops under $100?
+Are there laptops under $100?
 Do they really exist?
-The answer is YES!

 But, if you can afford it, buying a new laptop would still be the wiser choice.
-For not a lot of extra money, you can get a new laptop for yourself — free from all the risks that are usually associated with buying a refurbished product.
-Not to mention the new laptop would also come with new generation hardware and have better features overall.
+By spending just a little more, you can get a new laptop for yourself — free from all the risks that are usually associated with buying a refurbished or used laptop.
+Not to mention the new laptop would also come with better features and have new generation hardware, meaning it would last much longer than these already old laptops.

 |Product||CPU | RAM||Battery Life|